dsl-logo

 • Not be bankrupt

-Before applying for a credit card it’s a good idea to do a free credit score check to make sure you’re in a good position to be approved.
+Before applying for a credit card it’s a good idea to check your credit score to make sure you’re in a good position to be approved.

 Note, the eligibility criteria will be different for low-rate business credit cards and corporate credit cards.

-How to apply for a low-rate credit card in Australia
+How to apply for a low rate credit card

 • Income